rfdrake/tel/README.md

 # Setup

-Take the dottelrc.sample and copy it to /etc/telrc, then edit it to suit your sites needs.
-This is a baseline configuration that everyone on a bounce host can use.
+Take the dottelrc.sample and copy it to /etc/telrc, then edit it to suit your site’s needs.
+This is a baseline configuration that everyone on a jump host can use.
 It's actually a perl file so advanced scripting is possible.
 See the COMMANDS.md file for descriptions of some of the options and examples of their use.